Popes Peak

 The mountain was first climbed in 1903 by George Collier and his brother Joseph, guided by Christian Kaufmann.

 Geology

 Popes Peak is composed of sedimentary rock laid down during the Precambrian to Jurassic periods.
 Formed in shallow seas, this sedimentary rock was pushed east and over the top of younger rock during the Laramide orogeny.

 Climate

-Based on the Köppen climate classification, Popes Peak is located in a subarctic climate zone with cold, snowy winters, and mild summers.
-Winter temperatures can drop below −20 °C with wind chill factors below −30 °C.
+According to the Köppen climate classification, Popes Peak is in a subarctic climate zone with cold, snowy winters and mild summers.
+Winter temperatures can drop below −20 °C, and wind chill factors below −30 °C.